-7.1 Excluding Free Trials, the Supplier undertakes that the Services will be performed substantially in accordance with the Documentation and with reasonable skill and care.
+7.1 Excluding Free licences, the Supplier undertakes that the Services will be performed substantially in accordance with the Documentation and with reasonable skill and care.

-7.2 Excluding Free Trials, the Supplier warrants that the Licensed Software will comply with its specification as described in the Documentation for a period of 30 days.
+7.2 Excluding Free licences, the Supplier warrants that the Licensed Software will comply with its specification as described in the Documentation for a period of 30 days.

 7.3 The undertaking at clause 7.1 and the warranty at clause 7.2, shall not apply to the extent of any non-conformance which is caused by use of the Services (including but not limited to the Licensed Software) contrary to the Supplier’s instructions, or modification or alteration of the Services by any party other than the Supplier or the Supplier’s duly authorised contractors or agents.
 If the Services do not conform with the foregoing undertaking, Supplier will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly, or provide the Customer with an alternative means of accomplishing the desired performance.
 Such correction or substitution constitutes the Customer’s sole and exclusive remedy for any breach of the undertaking set out in clause 7.1.